Back To Top

 -

 It has the same clean-cut design and clever electromagnetic resistance system as its predecessor, providing a realistic rowing experience similar to its water and air-based rivals.
-We found the responsive 16-inch HD touchscreen (though six inches smaller than before) provides a crystal clear display for an immersive on-water experience, and the shortened rail was still long enough for our 6ft 2in tester to fully extend their legs at the top of each stroke.
+We found the responsive 16-inch HD touchscreen (though six inches smaller than the pricier model) provides a crystal clear display for an immersive on-water experience, and the shortened rail was still long enough for our 6ft 2in tester to fully extend their legs at the top of each stroke.

-NordicTrack RW900 Rower assembled and ready to use
+NordicTrack RW900 Rower assembled and ready to use in a living room

 (Image credit: Future)